 Check the current Price on the 👉 Speedball Artista Pottery Wheel 👈

 Another one of the accessories that you could buy with the Speedball Artista Pottery Wheel are the leg extensions.
-The leg extensions are a great way to make it easier to sit in a seated position.
+The leg extensions are a great way to make sitting in a seated position easier.

 The leg extensions come in two different types.
 The Folding Leg Extensions can be attached to the Artista to accommodate seated throwing.
 The wheel sits 22 inches high when the legs are attached.
 They detach for ease of portability and storage.